cloudquery/cloudquery/CONTRIBUTING.md

 Include details about your configuration and environment:

-* **Which version of Cloudquery are you using?** You can get the exact version by running `cloudquery version`
+* **Which version of CloudQuery are you using?** You can get the exact version by running `cloudquery version`
-* **Whats in your config.hcl**?
-Include as much of the config.hcl as possible.
-This will allow the community to work to reproduce the issue and identify work arounds and or create fixes to your issues
+* **What's in your config.hcl**?
+Include as much of the `config.hcl` as possible.
+This will allow the community to work to reproduce the issue and identify workarounds and/or create fixes to your issues

 ### Suggesting Enhancements